textX/textx-multi-metamodel-example/README.md

  * Non-textX files are included (JSON file).
  * Non-textX elements from the JSON file (textX type "OBJECT") are referenced from the textX grammar using a custom scope provider.
- * Model validation is defined.
+ * Model validation is defined (in terms of a scoping validation; no special validation rules were added so far).

 ## Installation and usage of the DSLs